channelcharting/channelcharting.github.io/index.md

 * V. Palhares, S. Taner,  and C. Studer, "<a href="https://arxiv.org/abs/2506.05237">CSI2Vec: Towards a Universal CSI Feature Representation for Positioning and Channel Charting</a>," arXiv preprint: 2506.05237, June 2025

+* Ge Chen, P. Chen, and L. Cheng, "<a href="https://arxiv.org/abs/2509.13030">Deep Tensor Learning for Reliable Channel Charting from Incomplete and Noisy Measurements</a>," arXiv preprint: 2509.13030, Sep.
+2025

 ## Tutorials